remult/remult/docs/tutorials/react-next/crud.md

 Now that we can see the list of tasks, it's time to add a few more.

-Add the highlighted `newTaskTitle` state and `addTask` method the Home Component
+Add the highlighted `newTaskTitle` state and `addTask` function the Home Component

 _src/pages/index.tsx_